Europe Budget Travel: Practical Tips to Save You Money

 I’m not saying all hotels are bad.
 If you’re getting a sweet deal, grab it with both hands.

 But also look at alternative options.
-Europe has tons of hostels where you can meet travelers from around the world, go for pub crawls and walking tours, and (mostly) get a bed in a dorm for around EUR 15 – the perfect way to travel Europe cheap.
+Europe has tons of hostels where you can meet travelers from around the world, go for pub crawls and free walking tours, and (mostly) get a bed in a dorm for around EUR 15 – the perfect way to travel Europe cheap.

 Hostelworld is a hostel accommodation aggregator that offers lots of pictures and verified reviews for every property.
 You can find some really good options in great locations.
 Check it out here.